Laboratoire-de-Chemoinformatique/SynTool/docs/reaction_rules_extraction.rst

 ---------------------------
 The protocol for extraction of reaction rules from reactions in SynTool involves the following steps:

-    * Substructure Extraction - for each reactant and product in a given reaction, substructures containing the atoms of the reaction center and their immediate environment are extracted.
-    * Substructure Exchange -the reactant and product substructures are then exchanged.
-    * Reagents Handling - if the reaction includes reagents, they are not incorporated into the retro-rule.
+    1. The atom-to-atom mapping (AAM) in reaction must be established
-    * Label Preservation - all labels related to the atoms of the reaction center, such as hybridization, the number of neighbors, and the ring sizes in which the atoms participate, are preserved.
-For atoms in the first environment, only the sizes of rings are preserved.
+    2. Each atom in the reaction is labeled with set of properties such as hybridization, the number of neighbors, the charge, and the ring sizes in which the atoms participate.
+    3. Based on the reaction AAM, the atoms of reactants that change their properties in products are included to the reaction center of the reaction

 A reaction rule extracted by this protocol is applied to the product of the original reaction.
 If it successfully generates the reactants of the reaction, the reaction rule is considered valid.